370417/mar-refactor/FAQ.md

 ## 31: Pain Points

 > "What's the most painful or tricky part in how your game is made up?
 Did something take a huge amount of effort to get right?
 Are there areas in the engine where the code is a mess that you dread to even look at?
 Are there ideas you have that you just haven't gotten to work or haven't figured out how to turn into code?
 What do you think are the hardest parts in a roguelike codebase to get right, and do you have any implementation tips for them?"

+I have a file called utility.js that has beautiful utility functions that are geometry independant, simple to understand, ~~well commented~~, and useful for just about any roguelike I try to make.
+This file has:

+* hex directions
+* lines, rays, distance
+* fov
+* rng helper functions
+* hex grid stuff that is helpful for level generation
+* game loop

+Everything else in my code is a pain point.

 ## 32: Combat Algorithms